Tenodesis Grasp Emulator: Kinematic Assessment of Wrist-Driven Orthotic Control: Experimental Methods

 \subsection{Compensation Metrics and Data Analysis}

 We parametrize motion kinematics in two ways, using the motion capture data collected, as metrics for compensatory behavior: (1) the range of motion (ROM) of upper body joint angles, and (2) the total Cartesian trajectory length traveled by points on the upper body.
+The ROM metric additionally reduces the negative impact of the drift we saw in the sensor data by avoiding absolute joint measurements in analysis.

 These two metrics provide different perspectives, by looking at both the maximum effects of an individual joint and the aggregate effect of multiple joints acting in unison over time.
 While ROM has been established and utilized by different groups as a practical quantifier of compensation \cite{Montagnani2015IsProstheses,Murgia2010TheLiving}, complementing this metric with trajectory lengths provides motion information not captured using ROM alone \cite{Spiers2018ExaminingWorkspace,Gloumakov2020TrajectoryStudy}.

-For the ROM metric, we utilize body angles identified in \cite{Montagnani2015IsProstheses, Murgia2010TheLiving,Doorenbosch2003TheMovements}, and shown in Fig. \ref{fig:bodyangsandsegs}a-g.
+ROM metrics utilize body angles identified in \cite{Montagnani2015IsProstheses, Murgia2010TheLiving,Doorenbosch2003TheMovements}, and shown in Fig. \ref{fig:bodyangsandsegs}a-g.
 These include lateral, forward, and rotational trunk angle (T$_L$, T$_F$, T$_R$), flexion/extension and elevation/depression of the shoulder girdle (S$_{F/E}$, S$_{E/D}$), horizontal flexion/extension of the glenohumeral joint (G$_{F/E}$), and humeral elevation (H$_{E}$).
 Selected point trajectories include those of the end of the hand, the top of the torso, and the wrist, elbow, and shoulder (glenohumeral) joints, as shown in Fig. \ref{fig:bodyangsandsegs}h-l.
-The ROM metric of each body angle is the difference between the maximum and minimum angle in a single task, normalized by the standard ROM for that joint \cite{Neumann2013KinesiologyRehabilitation,I.A.Kapandji1970TheLimb,Gloumakov2020DimensionalityOrientation}, as illustrated in Fig. \ref{fig:ROMmetric} for S$_{F/E}$.
-Additionally in Fig. \ref{fig:ROMmetric}, the ROM metric does not capture any information related to the second smaller peak in S$_{F/E}$ movement that occurs toward the end of the trial.
+ROM is the difference between the maximum and minimum body angle in a single task, normalized by the standard ROM for that joint \cite{Neumann2013KinesiologyRehabilitation,I.A.Kapandji1970TheLimb,Gloumakov2020DimensionalityOrientation}.
+The ROM metric may not capture the full motion, as shown in Fig. \ref{fig:ROMmetric}, where it fails to consider the second smaller peak in S$_{F/E}$ movement that occurs toward the end of the trial.
 The trajectory length metric of the shoulder joint can account for this additional movement.